jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="table-dict-edit-minimum-number" %}

-If you want specific items to be protected against editing and/or deletion, you can set a `read only` directive:
+If you want specific items to be protected against editing and/or deletion, you can set a `read only` specifier:

 {% include side-by-side.html demo="table-read-only" %}